Exploring the Landscape of Distributed Graph Sketching

-\sysname is designed to efficiently answer two types of queries: \defn{global connectivity queries} where the task is to map each vertex to its connected component, and \defn{batched reachability queries} where the query consists of a set of vertex pairs $(u_1, v_1), (u_2, v_2)... (u_k, v_k)$ and the task is to determine whether $u_i$ is in the same connected component as $v_i$ for each $i \in [k]$.
+\evan{Changed section name and some wording.} \sysname is designed to efficiently answer two types of connected component queries: \defn{global connectivity queries} where the task is to map each vertex to its connected component, and \defn{batched reachability queries} where the query consists of a set of vertex pairs $(u_1, v_1), (u_2, v_2)... (u_k, v_k)$ and the task is to determine whether $u_i$ is in the same connected component as $v_i$ for each $i \in [k]$.
 At a high level, \sysname answers these queries by producing a spanning forest of the graph defined by the input stream.
 This is done as described in Section ~\ref{sec:sketch} via Boruvka's algorithm on the vertex sketches.

 Processing queries can increase network bandwidth costs if not handled carefully.
 Computing the spanning forest from the sketches can only be done after all pending stream updates have been processed.
 We say the graph sketch stored on the main node is \defn{current} with respect to query $q$ at time $t$ if there are no pending updates; \ie all updates that arrived prior to time $t$ have been processed and merged into the graph sketch.
 If for some vertex $i$ there are a small number of updates for $i$ in the \treename, then by the reasoning in Section ~\ref{subsec:batch} this could incur an average communication cost per update of $O(\log^2\nodesize)$.
 In the worst case, the input stream could insert a perfect matching into an empty graph and then issue a query; the average communication cost per update would be $O(\log^2\nodesize)$.